apemithrandir/self-hosting-guide/public-electrum-server/GUIDE.md

 ```bash
 vim /etc/ssh/sshd_config
 ```
 Make sure the following entries are active.
-You can search for them in the config and remove the # to activate them or if they are not included just paste these on the end of the file:
+You can search for them in the config and remove the # to activate them or if they are not included just paste them on the end of the file:
 ```
 RSAAuthentication yes
 PubkeyAuthentication yes